Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Introduction

 \ind The rest of the paper is organized as follows.
 We conclude this introduction with a short subsection on the notation that is used throughout the paper, Section \ref{ssec::notation}.
 In Section \ref{ssec::assures} we state our assumptions (Section \ref{sssec::assu}) and our results regarding the limiting behavior of the latent opinions model (Section \ref{sssec::samplelimit}).
 These results include Theorem \ref{thm::Sampleconv}, which describes the joint limit of a random sample of agents and \ref{thm::hydro}, which establishes hydrodynamic limits describing the global behavior of the model.
 In Section \ref{ssec::Gconv} we present our main convergence results on the latent particle network, Theorems \ref{thm::Antconv}, \ref{thm::Antmultconv} and Corollary \ref{coro::Wdefthm}.
-Section \ref{sec::Num} includes our numerical studies which we use to demonstrate our theoretical results: we examine several relevant statistics for comparing the $n$-particle system to the mean-field process.
-The proofs of the main theorems are in the subsequent sections.
+Section \ref{sec::Num} includes our numerical studies, which we use to demonstrate our theoretical results: we examine several relevant statistics for comparing the $n$-particle system to the mean-field process.
+In Section \ref{sec::Num} we also present a mean-field verification algorithm which approximates the limiting mean-field model that may be of independent interest.

+\ind The proofs of the main theorems are in the subsequent sections.
 In Section \ref{sec::condpropchaos} we present and prove our conditional propagation of chaos result, which is of independent interest.
 In Section \ref{sec::proppf}, we rigorously establish multiple equivalent characterizations of the conditional structure of the limiting model.
 In Section \ref{sec::pfsmple} we prove Theorem \ref{thm::Sampleconv}, which establishes the limiting behavior of a random sample of an $n$-agent process.
 This then leads to the propagation of chaos result, Theorem \ref{thm::hydro}, proven in Section \ref{ssec::hydropf}.
 Section \ref{sec::graphon} proves our network convergence results, Theorem \ref{thm::Antmultconv} and Corollary \ref{coro::Wdefthm}.
-Appendix \ref{sec::useful} contains a number of useful technical lemmas that are used in various aspects of the proofs of the main results.
+Appendix \ref{sec::useful} contains several useful technical lemmas (including several conditional convergence lemmas, which, despite our best efforts, we were unable to find in the literature) that are used in various aspects of the proofs of the main results.
+We include a small schematic of the major results of the paper in Fig. \ref{fig::thmlist}.